Erma Lee Young Bonham

 WWII

-James Bonham served during World War II as an officer in the Marines and as a Naval Aviator in the South Pacific.
-He was born in St. Louis, Missouri in 1918 and graduated from the University of Iowa in 1939 with a degree in Mechanical Engineering.
+Bonham graduated from the University of Iowa in 1939 with a degree in Mechanical Engineering.
+He served during World War II as an officer in the Marines and as a Naval Aviator in the South Pacific.

 After the war, James was an innovator in the plastics industry and the founder of Quality Molding Company and Duraco Products.
 He worked there for 50 years until his retirement in 1991.
-He died in 2013 at the age of 95.
+He died in September 2, 2013 and is buried with his wife in Barrington’s Evergreen Cemetery.

 -----